 The overwhelming majority of the registered scheme's financial assets and liabilities are non-interest bearing.
 The registered scheme has a policy of not borrowing money, other than for settlement of trades.
-Cash holdings are directly affected by interest rate movements, but at balance date, interest rates on these cash accounts are very low (and rage from -1.50% to 1.40%).
+Cash holdings are directly affected by interest rate movements, but at balance date, interest rates on these cash accounts are very low (and range from -1.75% to 0.25%).

 Interest rate risk indirectly affects the registered scheme because interest rate movements will affect forward points used in determining gains or losses on forward contracts.
-This is not capable of precise estimation.
-The impact of interest rate movements on our investments is also not capable of precise estimation.

-At 30 June 2017, if interest rates had changed by -/+ 100 basis points with all other variables held constant, the direct impact on interest income would not be significant for the registered scheme.
+At 30 June 2018, if interest rates had changed by -/+ 100 basis points with all other variables held constant, the direct impact on interest income would not be significant for the registered scheme.